Dwight Takamine

-Dwight Y. Takamine (born January 29, 1953) is an Okinawan-American Hawaii state senator and state representative (1984–2007).
+Dwight Yoshito Takamine (born January 29, 1953) is an Okinawan-American Hawaii state senator and state representative (1984–2007).
 A Democrat, he represents the first district on the island of Hawaii.

 Early life and education

 Takamine, the eldest of five children, was born January 29, 1953, and raised in the plantation community of Honokaʻa to Yoshito and Kimiko Takamine.
 Yoshito Takamine served in the Hawaii State House of Representatives from 1959 to 1984.
 Takamine attended Honokaʻa Elementary School and Honokaʻa High School where he excelled both athletically and scholastically.
 In 1971, Takamine graduated High School as class valedictorian.
 Takamine went on to earn a bachelor's degree in psychology while participating in the ethnic studies program at the University of Hawaiʻi at Mānoa.
 Takamine subsequently studied law at the University of Hawaiʻi and received his law degree from the William S. Richardson School of Law in 1978.